Reuters Logo

 Reuters Logo History

 Paul Reuter was a pioneer of the telegraph.
-He used it to broadcast the most topical events with the goal of immediate coverage.
+He used it to broadcast the most topical events, aiming for immediate coverage.
 This led to the creation of the British news agency that relayed fresh information.
 Of course, the media service needed a personal logo reflecting its concept of rapid communication.
 Hence, in the second half of the 20th century, the legendary emblem of numerous small dots appeared.
 They represent the perforation on the teletype tape, first applied in 1846.

 What is Reuters?

-Reuters is a British news agency with its headquarters in London, although it belongs to the Canadian company Thomson Corporation.
-The news service has existed since 1851, opening its own branches worldwide for immediate coverage of topical events.
-The founder of the media service is the German Paul Julius Reuter, and the owner is the Thomson Corporation from Canada.
+Reuters is a British news agency headquartered in London, though it is owned by the Canadian company Thomson Corporation.
+The news service has existed since 1851, opening branches worldwide to provide immediate coverage of topical events.
+The founder of the media service is the German Paul Julius Reuter, and the owner is the Canadian Thomson Corporation.

 1851 – 1858